nijel/utidylib/README.rst

    :alt: PyPI - Version

-This is fork of uTidylib with permission with original author.
-Originally it incorporated patches from Debian and other distributions, now it also brings compatibility with recent html-tidy versions and works with Python 3.

-The package is available on PyPI <https://pypi.org/project/uTidylib/>.

 This is uTidylib, the Python wrapper for the HTML cleaning library named TidyLib.
 It supports both original Tidy <http://tidy.sf.net> and new HTML5 enabled Tidy <http://www.html-tidy.org/>.

+The package is available on PyPI <https://pypi.org/project/uTidylib/>.

 Once installed, there are two ways to get help.
 The simplest is: